-- 26. Ambient temperature is +35° to 120°F for the RMA belt. - 27.
-For temperatures BELOW 35°F Contact Applications Engineering for details.
+- 25. Ambient temperature is +35° to +120°F for Nitta belts. - 26.
+For applications outside this temperature range, consult Applications Engineering.

 4.3: NBC TECHNICAL APPLICATIONS

 Product delivery (release) following accumulation is always an important application consideration.
 The product release rate depends on the release logic, conveyor speed, gaps between products, and the product length.
 In all situations that require dense product packing, the conveyor should NOT run below 125 FPM for cartons and 90 FPM for totes.